Watergate scandal: Deep Throat

 FBI associate director Mark Felt, revealed to be "Deep Throat" in 2005, was labeled by The New York Times as "the most famous anonymous source in American history".

 In 1971, Hoover made Mark Felt deputy associate director and his apparent successor.
-Disliked in the FBI and nicknamed the "white rat" due to his white hair and tendency to leak for personal gain, Felt was spurned after Hoover's 1972 death when Nixon selected L. Patrick Gray as acting director — avoiding a pre-election Senate confirmation.
+(Note: At the time, Hoover was feuding with assistant director William C. Sullivan, the third-ranking FBI official.
+Hoover effectively demoted Sullivan by creating a new higher-ranking position, deputy associate director, and naming Felt to the position.
+Hoover's longtime number two, the Associate Director Clyde Tolson, was in poor health, rendering Felt as Hoover's desired and likely successor.)
+Felt was spurned after Hoover's 1972 death when Nixon selected L. Patrick Gray as acting director (avoiding a pre-election Senate confirmation).
 Gray named Felt as acting associate director.
 Hoping to become director, Felt sought to undermine Gray through leaks.

-Woodward—then a Navy lieutenant—met Felt in 1970, and he became a key anonymous source.
+Woodward first met Felt in 1970, and he became a key anonymous source.
 No one else at the Post knew his identity; editor Howard Simons dubbed him "Deep Throat", referencing both his deep background status and the 1972 pornographic film Deep Throat.
-Second only to Deep Throat, Woodward and Bernstein also relied on the anonymous "Z": a female grand juror.
+Woodward and Bernstein also relied on the anonymous "Z": a female grand juror.

 Felt gave Woodward many early Watergate leads but soon avoided the telephone.
-According to Woodward, Felt created a covert rendezvous protocol.
-If Woodward wished to contact Felt, he placed a potted plant with a flag on his sixth floor apartment's balcony: the two would then meet at 2 am in an underground garage in Rosslyn, Virginia.
-If Felt wished to speak, he intercepted Woodward's daily New York Times, circled page 20, and drew a clock showing the time to meet in the garage.
+According to Woodward, Felt created a covert protocol to schedule 2 a.m. rendezvous in an underground garage in Rosslyn, Virginia.
+The system involved Woodward placing a flag on his sixth floor apartment's balcony and Felt intercepting and notating Woodward's daily The New York Times.
 Felt also leaked to The Washington Daily News and Times Sandy Smith; other FBI agents, like the Washington field office head, were also likely leakers.

-Some, including their managing editor Ben Bradlee, have criticized apects of Woodward and Bernstein's Deep Throat account—particularly the rendezvous system—as implausible and overly cinematic.
-Biographer Adrian Havill identified many inaccuracies, such as Bernstein's ironic story of avoiding a subpoenae by watching Deep Throat at an adult theater — despite the film having already left cinemas.
-Woodward and Bernstein's role in Watergate is often exaggerated: (Note: Graff writes that other Washington Post journalists, like Simons and Sussman, are not given fair credit for their contributions to Watergate stories.
+Woodward and Bernstein's role in Watergate is often exaggerated, and some, including Post managing editor Ben Bradlee and biographer Adrian Havill, have criticized their account as overly cinematic and have identified inaccuracies.
+(Note: Graff writes that other Washington Post journalists, like Howard Simons and Barry Sussman, are not given fair credit for their contributions to Watergate stories.
 Regarding Woodward and Bernstein, Sussman later said "I don't have anything good to say about either one of them.")
 Edward Jay Epstein wrote that their reporting was derivative or the mere presentation of leaks.
-Woodward has said that "the mythologizing of our role in Watergate has gone to the point of absurdity, where journalists write… that I, single-handedly, brought down Richard Nixon.
+Woodward has said that "the mythologizing of our role in Watergate has gone to the point of absurdity, where journalists write ... that I, single-handedly, brought down Richard Nixon.
 Totally absurd."